HackRVA/badge2024/README.md

 ### Command Line Build

 In a similar way to the hardware target, you can generate makefiles via CMake.
-Note that to make the simulator, there is an extra flag that gets passed in:

 `	./run_cmake_sdl_sim.sh`

 which just does this:

 `	cmake -S . -B build_sdl_sim/ -DTARGET=SDL_SIMULATOR -G "Unix Makefiles"`

+Note that to make the simulator, there is an extra flag that gets passed in: `-DTARGET=SDL_SIMULATOR`.

 After which, you can `cd` into the `build_sdl_sim/` directory and run `make` to build the simulator target.
 The output program is called `build_sdl_sim/source/badge2023_c`, which you can run.
 It is compiled with debug information and